gallandarakhneorg/autolatex/README.txt

         The options --defaultist and --noindex also permit to change the behavior of AutoLaTeX against MakeIndex

+    --latex
+        Use the historical LaTeX command: "latex".

+    --lualatex
+        Use the LaTeX command: "lualatex".

     --noindex
         Avoid AutoLaTeX to use MakeIndex.